Tina Karol: Biography

-In the fall of 2012, she served as a contestant coach on Ukrainian reality talent show The Voice Kids, and in the spring of 2013 she went on the 3rd season of The Voice of Ukraine as a coach.
+In the fall of 2012, she served as a contestant coach on the Ukrainian reality talent show The Voice Kids, and in the spring of 2013, she went on the 3rd season of The Voice of Ukraine as a coach.

-On November 24, 2013, Tina Karol's all-Ukrainian tour kicked off with the solo tour Sila lyubvi i golosa, which ended in late February 2014.
+On November 24, 2013, Tina Karol's nationwide tour kicked off in Ukraine with the solo tour Sila lyubvi i Golosa, which ended in late February 2014.